 \begin{proof} Notice that in the proof of Lemma \ref{lem:path-holonomy}, any connection $x \xrightarrow{\R^k} y$ corresponds to $y = a \cdot x$.
 Since this connection is the last type, it is lifted to a connection of the form $y' = a \cdot x'$.
 Since this is the last connection of the path $\eta$, the last connection of $\eta'$ also takes this form. \end{proof}

 The following definition is crucial in the subsequent analysis.
+Notice that when $W^\alpha$ is the slow foliation in a foliation $\mc F$, Lemma \ref{lem:smooth-holonomy} shows that the holonomy along the fast foliation is smooth.
+In general, there exists an $\alpha$-holonomy between two different fast leaves, but the holonomy may not be smooth.
+We call these $\alpha$-holonomies, which can be extended to paths as in Lemma \ref{lem:path-holonomy}.
 In general, the number of legs for a given $W^H$-path may increase after applying a $\pm \alpha$-holonomy.
 We shall see that another notion, the {\it $a$-switching number} remains constant.